terrytaylorbonn/terrytaylorbonn.github.io/pal.markdown

 #### **2.3 My demo plan**

-I spent the first month doing the demos I thought looked interesting from the sources listed in 2.2 above.
-Lab notes** (MS.Word docx files) are available for each example/demo on the **[GDrive](https://drive.google.com/drive/folders/1-Adawag9uA8_bq-hDF-nOuPYaRLz1eEO)**.

-AL docs are organized by different roles and different project types.
-But I needed a learning path for the generalist beginner like myself.
+I spent the first month doing the demos I thought looked interesting from the sources listed in 2.2 above *(lab notes (MS.Word docx files) are available for each example/demo on the **[GDrive](https://drive.google.com/drive/folders/1-Adawag9uA8_bq-hDF-nOuPYaRLz1eEO)**)*.
+Those demos are organized by different roles and different project types.
+But I really needed a (straight, start to finish) learning path for a generalist beginner like myself.
 So I decided I'd just start doing demos and after a while I'd eventually figure out a learning path.

-I still don't have a ready learning path for you the reader.
+I still don't have a draft learning path.
 But I do have a rough draft doc that documents
 - All the sources
 - What I did so far
 - What I plan to do